AngelRRand/AngelRRand/README.md

 ### Hi there 👋
-<h1 align="center">Hi,I'm Horacio 👨🏽‍💻</h1>
+<h1 align="center">Hi, I'm Horacio 👨🏽‍💻</h1>
 <h4 align="center">Full Stack, but lover of FrontEnd development 🦦</h4>

-- 💬 Who I am? **I am a person fond of his work.
+- 💬 Who I am?
+- **I am a person fond of his work.
 Pending innovations and growing at all times.
 My attention is dedicated to web and mobile styles and animations**

+- 🌱 What are you studying?
+- **React Framer Motion, Three.js, TypeScript**

+- 💻 Where can I see your projects?
+- **I'm working on a portfolio where you can see them all more comfortable 🐣**

 <!--
 **AngelRRand/AngelRRand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...